TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 K(u) = f.
 ```
 Here, $K$ is called the *forward operator*; $u$ is the *image* or *parameter* and $f \in \mathcal{F}$ are the measurements.
 The forward operator, $K : \mathcal{U} \rightarrow \mathcal{F}$, is a model of the underlying (physical) process and simulates the measurements for given $u$.
 It could represent for example an integral operator, a matrix, or a set of algebraic equations.
 The image/parameters, $u$, constitute a mathematical description of the quantity of interest.
 It could for example be a function or a vector.
 The measurements, $f$, are a mathematical representation of the measured data.
-For the purposes of analysis, we may think of this a function, but in practice measurements are always a discrete quantity.
+For the purposes of analysis, we may think of this a function, but in practice measurements are always a finite-dimensional quantity.

 For the purposes of this course, we will assume that $\mathcal{U}$ and $\mathcal{F}$ are [Banach spaces](https://en.wikipedia.org/wiki/Banach_space) so we can measure distances between pairs of images and measurements.
 In many cases, $\mathcal{U}$ and $\mathcal{F}$ will additionally have an inner-product in which case they are [Hilbert spaces](https://en.wikipedia.org/wiki/Hilbert_space).